dgolja/golja-influxdb/README.md

 to 0 to allow an unlimited number of series per database.
 Default: 1000000

+##### `max_values_per_tag`

+Controls the number of tag values allowed per tag key.
+Change the setting to 0 to allow an unlimited number of tag values per tag key.
+Default: 100000

 ##### `hinted_handoff_enabled`

 Controls the hinted handoff feature, which allows nodes to temporarily